N101/Consumer-Ethics-in-AI-Shopping-Assistants/CES_questionnaire.md

 ### No harm, no foul
 - Installing software on your computer without buying it
 - "Burning" a CD rather than buying it
+- Returning merchandise after buying it and not liking it
 - Taping a movie off the television
 - Spending over and hour trying on clothing and not buying anything